Our Pages

 What is it?

-The dried leaves of Thyme, the familiar, low growing, woody, long-lived shrub with its dinstinctive scent.
+The dried leaves of Thyme, the familiar, low growing, woody, long-lived shrub with its distinctive scent.
 Thyme is a tough little plant that may grow straggly under difficult conditions but is likely to survive nevertheless.

 How has it been used?

-In traditional medicine Thyme first and foremost a remedy for coughs that are dry, unproductive or painful, Thyme has a way of softening and loosening the cough to help the body do, with much less effort and discomfort, what it had been trying to achieve by coughing in the first place.
+In traditional medicine Thyme has first and foremost been a remedy for coughs that are dry, unproductive or painful, Thyme has a way of softening and loosening the cough to help the body do, with much less effort and discomfort, what it had been trying to achieve by coughing in the first place.
 Thyme also has a potent antimicrobial effect which speeds the resolution of infections in the lungs.

 ~ Thyme’s other traditional uses include: